-Bids were received from two developers, of which Highway Restaurants Ltd (which consisted of Blue Star and Trust Houses) bid to run both Bothwell and Hamilton together.
+Bids were received from two developers, of which Highway Restaurants Ltd (which consisted of Blue Star and Trust Houses) won.
 The Department for Transport laid the roads out (including 50 HGV spaces and 10 coach bays), but Trust Houses pulled out their support leaving Blue Star to run it on their own.
-In 1969, following changes to their own financial position, Blue Star pulled out as well.
+A revised financial offer was accepted in December 1967.

-After no operator could be found to take on the services, Roadchef were invited to design their own service station here, which they made as cheap and easy to build as possible.
-It had a largely glass, 120-seat self-service restaurant and an orange and cream colour scheme.
+They took up the Galleon offer, which would be branded 'Roadchef'.
+Roadchef wanted it to be as cheap and easy to build as possible.
+They built a largely glass, 120-seat self-service café with an orange and cream colour scheme.
 They said this was combining the best elements of other service areas, creating a modern site.
 12 toilets were provided.
 Financially, the Scottish Development Department accepted that this was a "poor return" compared with what had originally been envisaged.

-In the 1980s, Roadchef built a number of services which later closed.
+In the 1980s, Roadchef built a number of service areas that later closed.
 The new Bothwell was built at that time and, with its small size and minimal changes, it gives us a good idea what the other sites would have looked like.